cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.1. ....
 Roadmap after CT 1.4.31
 A.2. ....
 Successor projects using Java/Eclipse and C#/.NET
 A.2.1. ....
-Design of the successor projects CT2 and JCT1
-A.2.2. ....
-Features of the successor projects CT2 and JCT1
+Design of the successor projects CT2 and JCT A.2.2. ....
+Features of the successor projects CT2 and JCT A.3. ....
-A.3. ....
 Possible areas for further development -- Future features, ideas A.3.1. ....
 Functionality: Algorithms / Methods
 A.3.2. ....
 Functionality: Analysis
 A.3.3. ....
 Internal interfaces / Editors
 A.3.4. ....
 User interface / Visualizations
 A.4. ....
-Using CrypTool v1 on Linux
+Using CrypTool 1 on Linux
 A.4.1. ....
-Running CrypTool v1 on Linux with Wine
+Running CrypTool 1 on Linux with Wine
 A.4.2. ....
-Porting draft of CrypTool v1 to Linux with Qt
+Porting draft of CrypTool 1 to Linux with Qt

 A.1.
 Roadmap after CT 1.4.31
      -----------------------
-In general all bigger new developments from the CT project will go directly to the two successor projects CT2 and JCT1 (see chapter A.2).
+In general all bigger new developments from the CT project will go directly to the two successor projects CT2 and JCT (see chapter A.2).

 Within CrypTool 1.x bugs will still be fixed.
 Functions could be enhanced or added by people, who prefer to keep on developing in C/C++.

 All functions available in CT1, CT2, JCT and CT-Online can be found in an interactive list of at: